 Severe hemoglobinuria and changes in the lungs, kidneys, and liver are seen in mice after 7-hour lethal concentration studies.
 Volunteers showed no evidence of adverse effects other than mucous membrane irritation after 8 hour exposures to 200 ppm.
 No increase in red cell fragility was seen after these brief exposures.
 [ACGIH] For ethylene glycol ethers, there is limited positive evidence of spontaneous abortions and decreased sperm counts in humans and strong positive evidence of birth defects and testicular damage in animals.
 [ATSDR Case Studies # 29] Humans are resistant to butoxyethanol-induced red blood cell hemolysis.
 [Sullivan, p.
 1204] See "Glycol ethers."

-Butoxyacetic acid (BAA) in urine = 200 mg/g creatinine at end of shift.
+Butoxyacetic acid (BAA) in urine (with hydrolysis) = 200 mg/g creatinine at end of shift.

 |Skin Designation (ACGIH)|